deco-cx/deco/README.md

 This means you can deploy a Deno Compose project easily to any hosting platform you want.

+> ⚠️ Self-hosting the editor itself is coming in early 2024.
+Bear with us as we refactor some innards before we can invite more developers to extend it!
+We're looking forward to it.

 ## Deploy to the deco.cx edge - FREE for personal projects

 You can also deploy any Deno Compose app to [deco.cx](https://www.deco.cx/en) — the managed infrastructure by the authors of this project.